-BIO 412 Field Biology......(4) A field-based course focused on providing students with the skills needed to design and implement field experiments, interpret data, and present ecological research.
+(4) A field-based course focused on providing students with the skills needed to design and implement field experiments, interpret data, and present ecological research.
 Lecture: three hours per week.
 Includes a required three-hour laboratory, meeting each week, with extensive field-work requirements.
-Prerequisites: A grade of "C" or better in BIO 151 and BIO 152 and completion of Chemistry 314.
+Prerequisites: A grade of "C" or better in BIO 151 or BIO 153/155 and BIO 152 or BIO 154/156 and CHE 314.
 Recommended: BIO 325, statistics, and at least one course from the Organismal group.